mtancoigne/hcrackdown/en/5-part2.md

-PART TWO:  THE DIGITAL UNDERGROUND
+## PART TWO:  THE DIGITAL UNDERGROUND

 The date was May 9, 1990.
 The Pope was touring Mexico City.
 Hustlers from the Medellin Cartel were trying to buy black-market Stinger missiles in Florida.
 On the comics page, Doonesbury character Andy was dying of AIDS.
 And then.... a highly unusual item whose novelty and calculated rhetoric won it headscratching attention in newspapers all over America.